kevinding0218/InterviewDocuments/Q and A/System Design/Design WhatsApp.md

 From Database perspective
 - Since we would keep 500 copy of thead info, one message sends out would trigger 500 updates
 #### How to solve
-- Add a Channel Service
+- Add a Channel/Topic Service
 - For every Thread add a channel info
 - For larger group, active user needs to subscribe to corresponding Channel
 	- When user goes online, Message Service (Web Server) will find user belonged chat groups, and notify Channel Service to complete subscription